-I love finding new ways to use my scraps, and have done my fair share of scrap quilting.
-But, have you ever though of using scraps as a border for on of your favorite quilts or quilt blocks?
+I love finding new ways to use my scraps and have done my fair share of scrap quilting.
+But, have you ever thought of using scraps as a border for one of your favorite quilts or quilt blocks?
 You can have fun using those wonderful scraps by creating delightful scrappy quilt borders for quilts of all styles and sizes.

 Here are some tips and ideas to get you started creating fun borders from scraps.

 Most quilters end up collecting an abundance of scraps left over from various projects and then wonder about the best way to use them.
 There is something about a scrappy quilt border that lends a sense of timeless charm to any quilt, so why not plan ahead for some wonderful scrappy quilt borders.

 One of the easiest ways to have fun with a scrappy quilt border is to utilize a ready-made pattern.
 Even if the pattern design doesn’t call for a scrappy border, it can easily be adapted to use your scrap fabrics.
 Any patchwork border pieced from a uniform combination of fabrics can easily be made scrappy: Simply count the number of blocks needed, determine the size of the blocks according to pattern directions and then use your scraps to piece a variety of combinations for a unique look.

 Some patchwork designs that easily lend themselves to scrappy piecing include four-patch , nine-patch, Flying Geese, square-in-a-square, half-square triangle, and the quarter-square triangle designs.